 - Combine the butter, thyme, parsley and rosemary; shape into two cubes.
 Cover and freeze until firm, about 10 minutes.

 - Meanwhile, in a shallow bowl, combine the flour, salt and pepper.
 In another shallow bowl, lightly whisk egg white.
 In a third bowl, combine the bread crumbs, Parmesan cheese and paprika.

 - Flatten chicken to 1/4-in. thickness.
 Place a butter cube on the center of each.
 Roll up and tuck in ends; secure with toothpicks.
 Coat chicken with flour mixture, dip in egg white, then roll in crumb mixture.

 - Place seam side down in an 8-in. square baking dish coated with cooking spray.
-Bake, uncovered, at 425° for 20-25 minutes or until a thermometer reads 170°.
-Discard toothpicks.
+Bake, uncovered, at 425° for 20-25 minutes or until a meat thermometer reads 170°.
+Discard toothpicks before serving.
 Yield: 2 servings.

 Originally published as Chicken Kiev in Light & Tasty February/March 2008, p42